• Skip to primary navigation

 How to Use

-• Drizzle over cupcakes, cake, brownies, cookies, or cheesecake (so good with this apple pie stuffed cheesecake).
+• Drizzle over cupcakes, cake, brownies, salted caramel oatmeal cookies, or cheesecake (so good with this apple pie stuffed cheesecake).

 • Use as a dip for apples and other fruit.

-• Swirl it into buttercream or cream cheese frosting.
+• Swirl it into frosting to make salted caramel buttercream or cream cheese frosting to spread on a banana caramel cake.

 • Stir into hot chocolate, coffee, or use it to make a caramel latte or macchiato.

-• Let it harden and use to stuff cookies or fill cupcakes.
+• Let it harden a make caramel filled cupcakes or use to stuff cookies!

 Drizzling salted caramel into a jar with a spoon.